Zevere/Zevere-Specs/docs/web-api/vNext/vNext.md

 In the case of any errors, server's response payload would be of type [`Error`](#error).

-Here are the general expected zVeer error codes based on HTTP status code in the response:
+Here are the general expected Zevere error codes based on HTTP status code in the response:

 - `400`:
   - `zv.error.invalid`: Validation errors.
 In this case, payload contains the `validation_errors` array.